samsa1/ppx_rml/docs/report/report.md

 The OCaml compiler provides a technology called PPX.
 A PPX rewriter is preprocess that modifies the ocaml code just after it was parsed.

-To use this technology the user can add the following line into his `dune`file :
+To use a PPX rewriter the user can add the following line into his `dune`file (exemple given for the `ppx_rml` PPX rewriter):

 ```lisp
 (preprocess (pps ppx_rml))